ipandzic/flask-url-shortener/README.md

 ## Using the API

-To create a new account send a POST request to http://127.0.0.1:5000/account with an "account_id" parameter:
+To create a new account, send a POST request to http://127.0.0.1:5000/account with an "account_id" parameter:
 ```
 {
-	"account_id": "Ivan"
+	"account_id": "User"
 }
 ```

-To shorten an URL send a POST request to http://127.0.0.1:5000/register with a "url" parameter (Basic authentication required):
+To shorten a URL send a POST request to http://127.0.0.1:5000/register with a "url" parameter (Basic authentication required):
 ```
 {
 	"url": "https://www.vecernji.hr/",